splunk/public-o11y-docs/synthetics/browser-test/set-up-browser-test.rst

 Chrome flags
 ----------------
 Google Chrome flags are a helpful tool for troubleshooting.
-Activate browser features that are not available by default to can test custom browser configurations and specialized use cases, like a proxy server.
+Activate browser features that are not available by default to test custom browser configurations and specialized use cases, like a proxy server.

 For more, see
 :new-page:`What are Chrome flags? <https://developer.chrome.com/docs/web-platform/chrome-flags>` in the Google Chrome Developer guide.

-Note: Global variables are incompatible with chrome flags.
+Note: Global variables are incompatible with Chrome flags.

 These are the flags available: